 Recovery and post-procedure rehab

-Depending on the area treated, your doctor may rest the tendon in a sling or walker boot.
+Depending on the area treated, your doctor may recommend resting the tendon in a sling or a walker boot.
 Sometimes, crutches may be needed for lower limb tendons.

 Proper rehabilitation is essential for optimal outcomes.
 The recovery plan typically includes:

-Initial Rest: Patients should avoid strenuous activity for 48-72 hours after the procedure.
-Regular ice packs for 10 minutes every 2-3 hours will reduce swelling and bruising.
+Initial Rest: Patients should avoid strenuous activity for 48 to 72 hours after the procedure.
+Apply regular ice packs for 10 minutes every 2-3 hours to reduce swelling and bruising.
 Paracetamol +/—codeine may be needed for pain relief.

-Gradual Reintroduction of Movement: Light stretching and range-of-motion exercises may begin a few days post-procedure.
+Gradual Reintroduction of Movement: Light stretching and range-of-motion exercises can begin a few days after the procedure.

 Rehabilitation: After two weeks, a tailored program focusing on strengthening begins to restore full tendon function.
 Your doctor, in conjunction with your physiotherapist, will guide this process.